 All interviews and discussions should be undertaken as per UNDP evaluation guidelines.
 UNDP team might accompany evaluators, as observers, during discussions and interviews with some key stakeholders.
-In addition to meetings with UNDP staff including DHL project team members, Management Support Unit, Democratic Governance Unit and Deputy Resident Representative etc., approximately 20 interviews and discussions will be conducted with partners and stakeholders.
-Duration of each interview will be between 45-60 minutes.
-Interviews with stakeholders based in locations other than Islamabad or as required by interviewee, will be held online.
+In addition to meetings with UNDP staff, other meetings include project team members, Management Support Unit, Democratic Governance Unit and Deputy Resident Representative.
+Approximately 20-30 interviews and discussions will be conducted with partners and stakeholders.
+Duration of each interview may be 30-40 minutes.
+Interviews with stakeholders based in locations other than Islamabad and Peshawar may be held online.
 Questions for the interviews may be shared beforehand with the interviewees.